 Start at a loop.
-Attach the copper wire to the headband by wrapping it a few times.
+Attach the copper wire to your flower crown headband by wrapping it a few times.
 Pick your first piece of foliage.
 Lay it on the headband, tip facing the loop.
 Attach it with the wire.
 Pull the copper wire taught, so it’s secure.

 Tip: Don’t cut the wire.
 From the spool, use one piece for the entire crown.

-Add another piece of foliage, wrapping it to the headband securely.
-Keep adding greenery.
+Keep adding greenery, wrapping it securely to the headband.
 Think roof tiles – ‘stack’ the foliage onto the headband, slightly overlapping each time.

 Tip: The overall shape of the flower crown should be thinner at the sides (near the loops), gradually becoming fuller in the middle.

-When you near halfway, a tip from our floral stylist is to use the biggest flowers here.
-Creating an off-centre focal point is more visually pleasing than ‘headlights’ of big flowers in the middle of your forehead.
+When you near halfway, a tip from our floral stylist is to use the biggest flowers here to create a focal point on your crown